adenh93/mandelbrot-rs/README.md

-# mandlebrot-rs
+# mandelbrot-rs
-Generates a mandlebrot set based on CLI arguments
+Generates a mandelbrot set based on CLI arguments